 Mount Kenya trek to Point Lenana

-Point Lenana on Mount Kenya is a challenging and enjoyable trekking peak at 4895 metres which is accessible for most fit walkers.
+The Mount Kenya trek is a challenging and enjoyable journey to Mount Kenya's highest trekking peak (Point Lenana) at 4985 metres.
 From the summit there is a beautiful view of the dramatic volcanic massif and the two main peaks of Batian and Nelion, as well as long views over the central plains of Kenya.
-It has long been a popular and very attractive hike through an ancient landscape dotted with glaciers, rock spires, high tarns and some beautiful unique flora and fauna like the giant groundsels and the odd looking hyrax which has evolved from the elephant.
+It has long been a popular and very attractive hike through an ancient landscape dotted with glaciers, rock spires, high tarns and some beautiful unique flora and fauna like the giant groundsels and the odd looking rock hyrax which has evolved from the elephant.

-There are two popular trekking routes on the west and north side of the mountain called Naro Moru and Sirimon.
-For both the starting point is the town of Naro Moru which is a small town about 4 hours drive from Nairobi.
+There are two popular trekking routes on the western side of the mountain called Naro Moru and Sirimon.
+For both the starting point is the small town of Naro Moru which is about 4 hours drive from Nairobi.
 Our charity Moving Mountains has done a lot of work in this area and you can visit some of the schools we have built.
 In Naro Moru we recommend staying at a local hotel called the Blue Line which we have helped to develop over many years, or the more salubrious Naro Moru River Lodge.

 We would recommend doing the trek by ascending and descending each of the routes to give some variety, and you can either camp or stay in huts along the way.
-Our guides are well trained and experience, and they have international first aid certificates.
+Our guides are well trained with extensive experience on all routes, and they have international first aid certificates.
 We provide the equipment for camping and cooking, plus the porters who will carry a rucksack up to 15 kgs.
 We work on a minimum team number of two for our prices, so there would be a supplement for individuals.
-Sometimes we can create a team out of several people if they want!

 The itinerary starts in Naro Moru but we can provide all the optional extras if needed, including private transport from Nairobi, accommodation in Nairobi, Naro Moru or Embu (for anyone using the Chogoria route for their ascent or descent), upgrades to hut accommodation on the mountain and safaris or visits to our Moving Mountains projects.